What to expect after joint replacement surgery

 Shorter hospital stays are due in large part to improvements in surgical and anesthetic techniques, explains Ihekweazu.
 “Surgeons are using more minimally-invasive techniques so there’s less muscle damage, and patients are able to get up and walk pretty quickly after hip or knee surgery.”

-The day after surgery, depending on how you’re feeling, your doctor may start talking about whether you’re ready to go home.
-But everybody is different—some people may feel eager to get home; others may not feel up to it right away.
+If you’re admitted to the hospital, the day after surgery, depending on how you’re feeling, your healthcare provider (HCP) may start talking about whether you’re ready to go home.
+But everybody is different.
+Some people may feel eager to get home, while others may not feel up to it right away.

-Before you’re cleared for discharge, your doctor may want to confirm your ability to successfully do certain tasks on your own, including:
+Before you’re cleared for discharge from the hospital or an inpatient rehab, your HCP may want to confirm your ability to successfully do certain tasks on your own, including:

 • Getting in and out of bed